 Foods That Fight Cancer

 Garlic belongs to the family of vegetables called Allium, which also includes onions, scallions, leeks and chives.
-According to AICR's second expert report, Food, Nutrition, Physical Activity, and the Prevention of Cancer: A Global Perspective, foods belonging to the allium family of vegetables probably protect against stomach cancer.
-Moreover, the evidence in the report shows that garlic, in particular, probably decreases one’s chances of developing colorectal cancer.
+According to AICR's second expert report and its updates (CUP), garlic probably protects against colorectal cancer.

 The protective effect of garlic was shown to have a dose response relationship.
 In other words, highest exposure to the food showed the greatest decrease in risk.
 For cancer protection, AICR experts suggest including garlic as part of a well-balanced predominantly plant-based diet.